astronomer/airflow-guides/guides/mongo-to-redshift.md

 ---
-title: "MongoDB to Redshift with Airflow"
+title: "MongoDB to Redshift with Apache Airflow"
-description: "Use Airflow to ingest data from MongoDB to Redshift"
+description: "Use Apache Airflow to ingest data from MongoDB to Redshift"
 date: 2018-05-23T00:00:00.000Z
 slug: "mongo-to-redshift"
 heroImagePath: "https://cdn.astronomer.io/website/img/guides/MongoDBToRedshift_preview.png"
 tags: ["Building DAGs", "Redshift", "MongoDB"]
 ---

-In this guide, we’ll explore how you can use Airflow to move your data from your MongoDB to Redshift.
-Note that this is an effective and flexible alternative to point-and-click ETL tools like Segment, Alooma, Xplenty, Stitch, and ETLeap.
+In this guide, we’ll explore how you can use [Apache Airflow](https://airflow.apache.org/) to move your data from your MongoDB to Redshift.
+Note that this is an effective and flexible alternative to point-and-click ETL tools like [Segment](https://segment.com), [Alooma](https://alooma.com), [Xplenty](https://xplenty.com), [Stitch](https://stitchdata.com), and [ETLeap](https://etleap.com/).

 Before we get started, be sure you have the following on hand: